mymine/magiskhide/README.md

 This module reads DenyList as hidelist, but **DOES NOT** need to enable Zygisk and Enforced DenyList

+You can use this module when Zygisk is enabled also but it is meanless.

-There is two way to modify denylist configuration without enabling Zygisk.
+There are two way to modify denylist configuration without enabling Zygisk.

 #### Configure Magisk apps

-1. Install this module, turn off Zygisk and reboot.
-2. Temproprily toggle on Zygisk (I don't tell you to enable Zygisk) as you cannot configure DenyList when Zygisk switch is toggled off
-3. Configure apps you want to hide, add it to denylist
-4. Toggle off Zygisk
+- As Magisk app does not allow you to configure denylist when zygisk is off.
+You must toggle Zygisk on temprorily (not reboot) to configurate denylist and toggle Zygisk off after done.

 #### Configure by CLI